Introduction

 Overwrite a File

-The basic function of the shred
+The primary function of the shred

 shred [filename]

-Replace [filename]
+Replace filename

+overwrites files 3 times.
 The -n

-option allows users to specify how many times the file is overwritten.
+option allows users to specify how many times the file is overwritten:

 shred -n [number] [filename]